 Which is more important: what you like to do or what you have to do?
 The middle-aged brain knows this is a trick question.
 They’re equally important (but in different ways).

 Work-life balance is trying to give equal time to work versus the rest of your life.
 And as we juggle more responsibilities outside of the office, like caring for children or aging parents, it matters.

-“People with a healthy work-life balance tend to have better mental and physical well-being,” says Lynne Ann Gallagher, behavioral health case manager at Geisinger Health Plan.
+“People with a healthy work-life balance tend to have better mental and physical well-being,” says Lynne Ann Gallagher, outpatient pediatric therapist at Geisinger Health Plan.

 Achieving that balance is also linked to:

 - Less burnout